NBA odds: First-round lines, picks, results

 Suns -278 (bet $10 to win $13.60); Pelicans +190 (bet $10 to win $29)

-Point spread: Celtics -3.5 (Celtics favored to win by more than 3.5 points, otherwise Nets cover)
+Point spread: Nets -4 (Nets favored to win by more than 4 points, otherwise Celtics cover)

 SERIES WINNER ODDS